-Closing costs for an investment property might take on a slightly different dynamic than an owner-occupied property.
+Closing costs for an investment property that you may have used skip tracing for might take on a slightly different dynamic than an owner-occupied property.
 As we have explained in a different discourse, closing costs are the totality of fees and expenses both sides to the transaction are meant to pay in the closing phase of the transaction.
 Closing costs are one of the reasons why buying an investment property should be a deliberate, informed and well thought out decision, because in planning the cost of acquiring an investment property, closing costs are one of the expenses to be put into consideration.

 As in other traditional transactions, dealing in investment property involves a buyer and seller and both parties have parts of the closing costs they are obligated to shoulder.
 We’ll be discussing in some detail the closing costs that the buyer and seller pay in the closing stage of buying an investment property.